Mortgage interest tax relief

 For landlords with larger portfolios or higher income levels, incorporation can be a meaningful tax planning option.
 However, it is not straightforward.
 Transferring personally owned properties into a company is treated as a disposal for CGT purposes, potentially triggering an immediate CGT charge.
 Stamp Duty Land Tax (SDLT) is also due on the transfer.
 Running a company adds ongoing administration and compliance costs.

 Whether incorporation makes sense depends on your individual circumstances – the size of your portfolio, your mortgage levels, your other income, and your long-term plans for the properties.
 This is an area where specialist advice is essential before acting.
+Decisions of this scale are best considered as part of a broader effort to maximise your rental property ROI through effective tax planning strategies, rather than viewed in isolation.

 Key Takeaways